applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/phylogeny-reconstruction.md

 <figure>
     <img src="https://raw.githubusercontent.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/master/book/fundamentals/images/tree-monophyly.png">
-    <figcaption>Figure 3: Example phylogeny illustrating a monophyletic trait shared by a group of organisms.
+    <figcaption><b>Figure 3</b>: Example phylogeny illustrating a monophyletic trait shared by a group of organisms.
 In a monophyletic group, the last common ancestor was also member of the group (e.g., multicellular organisms).</figcaption>
  </figure>

 <figure>
     <img src="https://raw.githubusercontent.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/master/book/fundamentals/images/tree-polyphyly.png">
-    <figcaption>Figure 4: Example phylogeny illustrating a polyphyletic trait shared by a group of organisms.
+    <figcaption><b>Figure 4</b>: Example phylogeny illustrating a polyphyletic trait shared by a group of organisms.
 In a polyphyletic group the last common ancestor was not a member of the group (e.g., flying animals).</figcaption>
 </figure>

 <p>